JRegimbal/CanHaptics501/labs/lab4.md

 Attempting to decrease the loop time to 400 ms does result in some smoother motion, but on my computer at least the tracking will break once the loop underruns which does not take very long.
 Then the program needs to be restarted.
+It seems that generally speaking a faster control rate results in a closer-to-ideal performance of the controller as there is less time between updates for error to accumulate.
+A slower rate, however, is more reliable with the timing method implemented here and is less likely to get outside of the 10% tolerance band.
+However this slower rate does result in the corrective force being applied for longer and not adjusting as quickly as the end effector moves, which can result in the software no longer accurately tracking the position of the end effector and the control scheme failing.

 ### Path Tracking